 Modern Chablis is a region of exceedingly high-quality wines.
-Selecting who among them belongs on the Essential Winemakers of France list is no easy task, and in truth, there are a half dozen other producers I am considering.
+Selecting who among them belongs on the Essential Winemakers of France list is no easy task, and in truth, there are a half dozen other producers I am also considering.
 But La Chablisienne makes the cut because their consistently excellent wines are also widely available.
 Want to understand Chablis?
 Start here.

-La Chablisienne works with 250 growers across roughly 25% of Chablis’ land.
+La Chablisienne is Chablis’ largest land-owner and works with 250 growers across roughly 25% of Chablis’ land.
 Rather than phone it in — as co-ops sometimes do — they make careful decisions about each wine, both in collaboration with growers in the vineyard, and in the winery.
-(In an interesting twist, the growers are required to press the grapes immediately after harvest and deliver the must to the co-op.
-The alternative would be a tractor log-jam at the winery).
+For fans of Italian wine, the natural comparison here is to Produttori del Barbaresco: a singular focused co-op that not only leads the way on terroir-centric wines, but also serves as an accessible, widely available ambassador for the appellation.
+In an interesting twist, the growers are required to press the grapes immediately after harvest and deliver the must to the co-op.
+The alternative would be a tractor log-jam at the winery.

 Visiting La Chablisienne